sganguly2886/bnb-madx-analysis/2_python/README.md

 ----------------

 - Do not commit backup files (*.py~) or __pycache__/
-- External data must remain outside version control
+- External raw inputs should remain outside version control (use symlinks)
 - CSV outputs represent derived physics results and should be committed